-All our housing management teams, who are our front-line staff working with people living on our estates, have been trained to understand domestic abuse, and to give advice on where people can get expert and specialised support in Barnsley.
+All our Neighbourhood Teams (our frontline staff working with people living on our estates), have been trained to understand domestic abuse, and to give advice on where people can get expert and specialised support in Barnsley.

 We can give advice on:

-- Barnsley Sexual Abuse and Rape Crisis Helpline (BSARCH) provides helpline support and face-to-face counselling for women over 16 who have been raped or sexually abuse at any time in their lives.
-All BSARCH counsellors and helpline workers are fully trained women volunteers and their services are free and confidential.
-Phone: 01226 320140
+BSARCH provides helpline support and face-to-face counselling for women over 16 who have been raped or sexually abuse at any time in their lives.
+All counsellors and helpline workers are fully trained women volunteers, and their services are free and confidential.
+Phone them on 01226 320140